sam81/sam81.github.io/r_guide_bookdown/03_organizing_a_working_session.md

-# Organising a working session
+# Organizing a working session

 ## Setting and changing the working directory